Kramers Nodal Line Metals: Results

 \subsection{Emergence of Kramers nodal lines from TRIMs with achiral little group symmetry}

 In this section, we demonstrate how nodal lines emerge out of a TRIM with achiral little group symmetry (which contains mirror or roto-inversion).
-According to Kramers theorem, each band of spin-1/2 electrons is doubly degenerate at a TRIM $\bm{k}_0$, where $\bm{k}_0=-\bm{k}_0+\bm{G}$, and $\bm{G}$ denotes a reciprocal vector.
-In general, the energy bands near the TRIM with two-fold Kramers degeneracy can be described by a two-band Hamiltonian
+According to Kramers theorem, each electronic band is at least doubly degenerate at a TRIM $\mathbf{k}_0$, where $\mathbf{k}_0=-\mathbf{k}_0+\mathbf{G}_i$, and $\mathbf{G}_i$ denotes a reciprocal lattice vector.
+We first focus on the cases that the energy bands are two-fold degenerate at TRIM points, and the cases with four-fold degeneracy are discussed in the Method Section.
+In general, the energy bands near the TRIM $\mathbf{k}_0$ with little group symmetry (Supplementary Note 2) $\mathcal{G}_{\mathbf{k}_0}$ can be described by a Hamiltonian

-where $\bm{k}$ is measured from the TRIM $\bm{k}_0$, $\bm{\sigma}$ are Pauli matrices operating on the spin space, $\bm{f}(\bm{k})\cdot\bm{\sigma}$ denotes the SOC and the eigenvalues of $H(\bm{k})$ can be written as $E_{\pm}(\bm{k})=f_0(\bm{k})\pm |\bm{f}(\bm{k})|$.
+where $\mathbf{k}$ is measured from the TRIM $\mathbf{k}_0$, $\mathbf{\sigma}$ are Pauli matrices operating on the spin space, $\bm{f}(\mathbf{k})\cdot\mathbf{\sigma}$ denotes the SOC and the eigenvalues of $H(\mathbf{k})$ can be written as $E_{\pm}(\mathbf{k})=f_0(\mathbf{k})\pm |\bm{f}(\mathbf{k})|$.